odespesse/designPatterns/src/prototype/README.md

 # Prototype pattern #
-The prototype pattern create a new object based on an existing instance used as a prototype
+The prototype pattern creates a new object based on an existing instance used as a prototype

 ## UML ##
         +---------"I"---------+